 Headwaters presented a booth at the Kingston Climate Change Symposium – a youth-focused event attend by school groups and educators from Kingston and the surrounding area.
 Throughout the day, we engaged in numerous and wide-ranging discussions with symposium participants on the need to establish an environmentally moral education and ways in which Headwaters is working to develop, practice, and disseminate education as such.

-2025 Make Peace with Winter Conference
+Workshop: 2025 Make Peace with Winter Conference

 Hosted by: The Council of Outdoor Educators of Ontario (COEO)